parmstro/rhis-builder-idm/README.md

 # rhis-builder-idm
-This project builds out the Red Hat Identity Management configuration for a RHIS deployment.
+The code in this repo builds the Red Hat Identity Management configuration for a RHIS deployment.